Dobutamine Stress Echocardiogram

 to get the best image of your heart.

-- The dobutamine infusion will begin at a rate determined by your weight.
+The dobutamine infusion will start at a rate determined by your weight.
 The rate of

 the infusion will be increased every few minutes until you have reached your target